The eighth Project United has been scheduled for Saturday, Nov. 3.

-Organizers are still choosing projects for the fall event, said Dan Rettke, United Bank of Union assistant vice president of marketing.
+Organizers are still choosing projects for the fall event.

 Past projects include cleaning debris at city parks, landscaping, beautification and infrastructure painting of a number of Union R-XI School District buildings, citywide public area trash cleanup, painting and rehabilitating “Welcome to Union” signs, landscaping city roundabouts and the downtown Union square.

 Crews also have worked on cleaning up Flat Creek from the fairgrounds to the Bourbeuse, painting and rehabilitating other city park infrastructure and painting assistance for the Union Food Pantry.